tstack/lnav/docs/source/formats.rst

   logs, the opid field can be a path (e.g. "foo/bar/opid") if the field is nested in an object and it MUST be included in the "line-format" for the 'o' hotkeys to work.

+  (v0.14.0+) For JSON-lines logs, the opid field can refer to a JSON array or object.
+The OPID will be computed by hashing the contents of the array or object and the description will be the container itself.
+For example, the :code:`spans` array in a Rust tracing log message.

+  To construct an OPID from multiple fields, leave :code:`opid-field` blank and create a single :code:`opid/description` definition with a :code:`format` array.
+The content of the format fields will be hashed to create the OPID.
+For example, the built-in :code:`access_log` format uses :code:`c_ip` and :code:`cs_user_agent` as the OPID.

 :opid: This object contains further options related to OP IDs: